dsfranca/KnowYourLimit/docs/source/intro.rst

 How does KnowYourLimits obtain the lower bound?
 -----------------------------------------------

-To fully understand the answer to that question, one should of course consult the original paper the method is based on.
-But roughly speaking, the method hinges on computing certain entropic quantities related to the circui and the partition function of the Ising Hamiltonian.
-The mehod used for the first part (computing entropic quantities) is computationally inexpensive given the compiled and routed circuit.
+To fully understand the answer to that question, one should consult the original paper the method is based on.
+But roughly speaking, the method hinges on computing certain entropic quantities related to the circuit and the partition function of the Ising Hamiltonian.
+The method used for the first part (computing entropic quantities) is computationally inexpensive given the compiled and routed circuit.
 On the other hand, computing the partition function is computationally more expensive.

 KnowYourLimits resorts to two algorithms to compute the partition functions: Markov Chain Monte Carlo and Tensor Networks.
 The user can then specify which method they prefer to compute the partition function.
-We shortly discuss their advantages and disadvantages below and refer to XXX for the different routines implemented.
+We shortly discuss their advantages and disadvantages below and refer to the corresponding parts of the documentation for the different routines implemented.

 Markov Chain Monte Carlo
 *************************

 Markov Chain Monte Carlo methods have the advantage that they are highly scalable.
-They can be used to obtain estimates for devices comprised of hundreds or thousands of qubits within a resonable computational time.
-See Example XXX for a discussion of one case.
-However, they can only used efficiently and reliably to estimate partition functions at relatively high temperatures.
+They can be used to obtain estimates for devices comprised of hundreds or thousands of qubits within a reasonable computational time.
+However, they can only be used efficiently and reliably to estimate partition functions at relatively high temperatures.
 This means that the bounds obtained by KnowYourLlimits with this method are looser.

 Tensor Networks